Notice: This page requires JavaScript to function properly.

 3. Factor Investing

-In the coming two chapters, we will explore two key concepts for an entire portfolio analysis - return and risk, beginning from the first.
+In the coming two chapters, we'll examine two essential concepts for comprehensive portfolio analysis: return and risk, starting with return.

 What is Return?